mitmedialab/SAR-opal-base/README.md

 ## Submodules
-You don't need to pull in these submodules for the main project to run, but if you want their source, extra examples, prefabs, etc, then you can.
+You don't need to pull in these submodules for the main project to run (the necessary scripts or dlls have been copied into the Assets/Plugins folder), but if you want their source, extra examples, prefabs, etc, then you can.

 ### TouchScript
 [TouchScript] (https://github.com/TouchScript/TouchScript "TouchScript") makes it easy to detect and respond to touch events, such as taps and drags.
 You can build it from source following the instructions [here] (https://github.com/TouchScript/TouchScript/wiki/Building-TouchScript "Building TouchScript").